shdown/luastatus/plugins/fs/README.rst

 =========
 If ``enable_dyn_paths`` option was set to true, then:

-* the set of "dynamic" path, initially empty, is maintained in run time;
+* the set of "dynamic" paths, initially empty, is maintained in run time;

 * each call to ``cb`` also includes all paths from this set;